Reducing water demand by domestic consumers

 Where water is plentiful and comes out of a tap in our house then we tend to use more of it, with those on higher incomes tending to use the most.
 Those living in hot and arid climates also tend to have a higher demand for water, all other things being equal.

-In Table 1 we can see some average figures for the average amount of water used per person per day in different countries.
+In Table 1 we can see some figures for the average amount of water used per person per day in different countries.
 Making comparisons is difficult and we should try to distinguish between the amount of water used by consumers from that supplied.

 A surprising amount of water supplied (figures of one third are not unusual) is lost through leakage before it even reaches the consumer.